 The name string is proposed to be the internal CAD OID or an unambiguous path to the internal CAD object from the internal root object in the software application model.
 The UUID proposed herein is a 36-character string that supports the requirements of version 5 encoding28,2,34.
 It also supports the version 4 encoding specified in those recommendations and standards.

-Recommended Merkle Tree Structure

-The recommended structure is adopted from the industrial proposed THEX standard, which has been interpreted38 as part of this research and is represented as an EXPRESS model.
+.

 How the Proposed Model Addresses Requirements